kickingit10/apm-ai/README.md

 ## Why This Exists

 Solar construction PMs at mid-size EPCs (10–75 employees) manage projects with spreadsheets, WhatsApp, and email.
 When they need to find a specific permit condition or RFI response, they dig through folders and PDFs manually.
-ChatGPT was tried but hallucinated numbers and dates.
-APM.AI solves this by searching actual project documents before answering, so every response is traceable to a source.
+APM.AI solves this by organizing documents by solar construction category and letting you ask AI questions that search your actual documents before answering — so every response is traceable to a source.

 ## Tech Stack